mikolmogorov/Ragout/docs/USAGE.md

 Input
 -----

-Ragout takes as input:
+Ragout needs as input:

-* Reference genomes [in *FASTA* format or packed into *HAL*]
+* Reference genomes [in FASTA format or packed into HAL]
-* Target assembly in [in *FASTA* format or packed into *HAL*]
+* Target assembly in [in FASTA format or packed into HAL]

 Optionally, you can add:

-* Phylogenetic tree with the reference and target genomes [in *NEWICK* format]
+* Phylogenetic tree with the reference and target genomes [in NEWICK format]
-* Synteny block scale
+* HAL multiple alignment (produced by Progressive Cactus)

-All these parameters should be described in a single recipe file (see below)
+All parameters are be described in a single configuration file (see below)

 Output
 ------

-After running Ragout, output directory will contain:
+After running Ragout, the output directory will contain (where "target" is the name of your target genome).

 * __target_scaffolds.fasta__: scaffolds
 * __target_unplaced.fasta__: unplaced input sequences